Short Courses

 Dates and Booking Here.

-Neurodiversity - What Does It Mean?
+Neurodiversity - What Does It Mean In the Context

 Our understanding and appreciation of different brains is rapidly expanding.
 This one hour course gives you an introduction to what we mean by the term 'neurodiversity'.
 Learning Outcomes: The course will introduce you to ways of creating a neurodiverse aware practice.
 The knowledge and awareness you will gain from the course will also help you support separating parents who have neurodiversity in their family and require thoughtful adjustments around these needs.

-Dates and booking HERE
+Dates and booking for 'live' training HERE

 This one hour course will clarify what is meant by trauma and will give you practical ways of making your professional practice more trauma-informed.
 Systemic trauma and developmental trauma are commonly used terms, but they are often misunderstood.
 Learning Outcomes: This introduction to trauma will provide any professional working with families with a greater understanding and awareness so that you can best support separating parents.